ShelllKell/work-flow-basics/README.md

 - copy second clipboard from your repository's page, paste into terminal
 - work away!

-- * Use git remote -v * << this will show you what remotes you have set up
+- *Use git remote -v*  << this will show you what remotes you have set up

 ### How to commit?

 - git add (-A, -p, ., file_name, --help)
 - git commit -m"I am a commit message"
 - git push origin master

+- Writing good commit messages: https://github.com/erlang/otp/wiki/Writing-good-commit-messages

 ### Practice